lldap/lldap/README.md

 ### Cross-compilation

-No Docker image is provided for other architectures, due to the difficulty of setting up cross-compilation inside a Docker image.

-Some pre-compiled binaries are provided for each release, starting with 0.2.
+Docker images are provided for AMD64, ARM64 and ARM/V7.

-If you want to cross-compile, you can do so by installing [`cross`](https://github.com/rust-embedded/cross):
+If you want to cross-compile yourself, you can do so by installing [`cross`](https://github.com/rust-embedded/cross):

 ```sh